 Good for: Growing companies (50-500 employees) that want published pricing and a wide feature set without custom quotes.

 Workable is the only mid-market ATS that publishes its full pricing publicly.
-The Standard plan starts at $299/mo and includes AI-powered candidate sourcing, one-click job posting to 200+ boards, video interviews, and an employee referral portal.
-The interface is polished and consistently updated.
-Workable added AI screening tools and an expanded assessment library in 2025, making it more competitive against pricier alternatives.
+Standard at $299/mo includes AI-powered candidate sourcing, one-click job posting to 200+ boards, video interviews, and an employee referral portal.
+Workable’s interface is polished and consistently updated.
+AI screening tools and an expanded assessment library arrived in 2025, making it more competitive against pricier alternatives.

-Limitations: The $299/mo Standard plan is per-company (not per-user), which sounds great until you realize it's based on a 1-20 employee headcount.
+Known friction: $299/mo Standard is per-company (not per-user), which sounds great until you realize it’s based on a 1-20 employee headcount.
 Larger teams pay more.
 Texting and video interviewing cost extra.
-It sits in an awkward middle ground - more expensive than true SMB tools, less powerful than Greenhouse or Lever.
-For more on Workable's full pricing breakdown, see our Workable pricing analysis.
+Sitting in an awkward middle ground, Workable is more expensive than true SMB tools and less powerful than Greenhouse or Lever.
+More on Workable’s full pricing breakdown: see our Workable pricing analysis.

 Pricing: Standard $299/mo.
 Premier $599/mo.
 Enterprise $719/mo.
 Scales with headcount.